ProjectAthenia/www/UPGRADE.md

 ## 0.9.0

 A nice small one!
-This update adds the ability to save a child model after each child update as well as fixes a bug in the model form.
-To complete this update simply copy over `src/elm/Components/CRUD/ModelForm.elm`.
+This update adds the ability to save a child model after each child update, adds some sub map functions, and fixes a bug in the model form.
+To complete this update simply copy over `src/elm/Components/CRUD/ModelForm.elm` and `src/elm/Components/CRUD/RootController.elm`.

 ## 0.8.0